rouenlee29/cat-detector/readme.md

 - `cat_breed_detector-v3.ipynb` : Development of model
 - `cat_detector_tools.py` : Helper functions to develop model
-- `development` directory: contains files needed to deploy on Heroku
+- `development` directory: contains files needed to deploy on Heroku.
+Created by consulting the wisdom from [mohshawky5193](https://github.com/mohshawky5193/dog-breed-classifier/tree/master/web-app).

 I have also written a [blog post](https://www.notion.so/Deep-learning-for-a-cat-I-miss-5a4162ef02e1464992f733d578a61ed6) on this project, which includes:
 - Installation of relevant libraries